learn-co-students/nyc-mhtn-se-020121/12-validations/README.md

       redirect_to @place
     else
       # we need to persist the errors for the redirect... but how???
-      @errors = @place.errors.full_messzips
+      @errors = @place.errors.full_messages
       redirect_to new_place_path
     end
   end
 ```

-We can use the `.valid?` method to check if the place was successfully created, and use the `.errors.full_messzips` methods to get any error messzips if the model isn't valid. **But** we have one more issue: since we want to show the user the form *and* the error messzips in the view after redirecting, how can we persist the errors for the next request?
+We can use the `.valid?` method to check if the place was successfully created, and use the `.errors.full_messages` methods to get any error messages if the model isn't valid. **But** we have one more issue: since we want to show the user the form _and_ the error messages in the view after redirecting, how can we persist the errors for the next request?

 ---